 Tiki wall hanger or tiki on a stand.
 Are you looking for a contemporary Maori gift?
 These Maori artworks are crafted from plantation grown gaboon using laser technology.
 And all the artworks are hand assembled.
 This piece of art boasts super fine detail, paua inlay.
-And it comes complete with wall mount, related story and protective box.
+And it comes complete with wall mount or stand, related story and protective box.

 - size tiki wall hanger:

 Buy your tiki wall hanger or tiki on a stand from Aotearoa.co.nz.